wdawson/okta.github.io/_source/_standards/OAuth/index.md

 * The User is Suspended or Deactivated
 * The Client App is Deactivated or Deleted
-* The Authorization Server&#8217;s Resource URI is modified, or the Authorization Server is deleted.
+* The Authorization Server's Resource URI is modified, or the Authorization Server is deleted.

 No other modifications affect existing tokens.